Khond people: Economy

-A dietary shift from millets to carbohydrate rich, processed foods has led to an obesity and diabetes among tribals.
+A dietary shift from millets to carbohydrate-rich, processed foods has led to obesity and diabetes among tribals.

 Turmeric grown in the Kandhamal district by the Khonds is a registered Geographical Indication product.

 The Khonds grow several native cultivars of fragrant and coloured rice.
 Parboiled rice is preferred as a staple.

 They go out for collective hunts as well collect the seasonal fruits and roots in the forest.
 They usually cook food with oil extracted from sal and mahua seeds.
 They also use medicinal plants.
 These practices make them mainly dependent on forest resources for survival.
 The Khonds smoke fish and meat for preservation.